Three gorgeous, less crowded and more affordable alternatives to Dubrovnik

 How to get to Split

-main train station in split
+Split train station

 Split's airport is well-connected with the city centre - via shuttle bus or an efficient bus/train service